 Drug addiction can have a profound impact on your physical and mental well-being, relationships, and overall quality of life.
 It is a condition that affects the brain’s reward system, making it harder to stop using substances.
 Addiction can take hold over time, gradually influencing a person’s behavior, thoughts, and choices.

 Alcohol addiction, like drug addiction, can have similar consequences.
 It may start with casual use, but over time, it can lead to dependence.
 Both drug and alcohol addiction are complex and can be difficult to overcome without support.
+Substance abuse doesn’t only affect the individual; it can strain relationships with loved ones, causing pain and misunderstandings.
+It can also impact work and social life, leaving individuals feeling isolated.

 Alcohol Addiction